khonsulabs/bonsaidb-www/content/blog/2022-06-14-acid-on-apple.md

 fullfsync = on`'s implementation to use `F_BARRIERFSYNC`.

-SQLite users who are expecting `PRAGMA fullfsync` to provide durability guarantees in the event of power failures or kernel panics **must build their own version of SQLite on macOS for those durability guarantees to be implemented as documented by SQLite.**
+SQLite users who are expecting `PRAGMA fullfsync` to provide durability guarantees in the event of power failures or kernel panics can [override xSync via a custom VFS][numist-tweet2] or build SQLite from source.

 To understand why, let's review how to ensure persistent writes on Apple's operating systems.